ZeroniaServer/RocketRidersWiki/modification_room/game_rules.md

 ---
 ### Snipe Portals

-When enabled, this prevents **[Fireballs](https://zeroniaserver.github.io/RocketRidersWiki/utilities/fireball)** and **[Nova Rockets](https://zeroniaserver.github.io/RocketRidersWiki/utilities/nova_rocket)** from being used to directly explode enemy portals.
-This is enabled by default.
+When enabled, this allows **[Fireballs](https://zeroniaserver.github.io/RocketRidersWiki/utilities/fireball)** and **[Nova Rockets](https://zeroniaserver.github.io/RocketRidersWiki/utilities/nova_rocket)** to be used to directly explode enemy portals.
+This is disabled by default.

-Note that, when disabled, you still cannot use these items to explode your own portal.
+Note that, when enabled, you still cannot use these items to explode your own portal.

 Also note that this setting is inapplicable in both **[Capture the Flag](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/ctf)** and **[Chase Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/chase)**, as neither gamemode has portals.